Revu 21 Starter Kit

 Here’s an overview of the different kinds of markups you can create in Revu.

-There are a few ways to make adding and managing markups even simpler.
+Here are a few ways to make adding and managing markups even simpler:

-- Add a cloud to your drawing by pressing C on your keyboard and clicking-and-dragging around the specified area.
+- To add a cloud to your drawing, select C on your keyboard and click and drag around the specified area.

-- Double-click any markup and type your comment into the text box that appears.
+- Double-click any markup and enter your comment into the text box that appears.
 You can later review your comments in the Markups List.

-- The Markups List (Alt+L) is where you can view and interact with all the markups on a page.
-Right-click a markup within the list to add a reply, status, and more.
+- The Markups List is where you can view and interact with all the markups on a page.
+To leave a reply to a markup or to set the status, right-click a markup within the list or on the drawing itself.
 You can even filter each column to view markups by type, approval status, or author.